knative/client/docs/cmd/kn_service_create.md

   # (earlier configured environment variables will be cleared too if any)
   kn service create --force s1 --image knativesamples/helloworld

-  # Create a service with annotation
+  # Create a service with label
-  kn service create s3 --image knativesamples/helloworld --annotation sidecar.istio.io/inject=false
+  kn service create s3 --image knativesamples/helloworld --label sidecar.istio.io/inject=false

   # Create a private service (that is a service with no external endpoint)
   kn service create s1 --image knativesamples/helloworld --cluster-local